corentin59/hazelcast-with-docker-and-kubernetes/README.md

 ### Sample
 This is a web application to display V'Lille bikes stations in a browser.
-Hazelcast is used for cache, we use hazelcast-kubernetes-discovery discovery (since Hazelcast 3.6).
+Hazelcast is used for cache, we use hazelcast-kubernetes-discovery for pods discovery (since Hazelcast 3.6).

 ### Slides
 Tomorrow !